Book cover

 1. A developer creates a branch in their local repository.

-2. Implements a feature or fixes a bug.
+2. The developer implements a feature or fixes a bug.

-4. Goes to GitHub and opens a Pull Request (PR), i.e., a request for someone to review their implementation.
+4. The developer creates a Pull Request (PR) on GitHub, requesting someone to review their implementation.

-5. A reviewer checks the new code and possibly merges the PR into main.
+5. A reviewer checks the new code and, if approved, merges the PR into main.

-An example of a PR request is shown in the next figure, which was extracted from GitHub’s documentation.
+An example of a PR request is shown in the following figure, which is extracted from GitHub’s documentation.
 In this figure, a PR is opened to review the my-patch-1 branch.
-After the review is complete, this branch will be integrated into main.
+After the review is completed, this branch will be integrated into main.

 Pull Request creation interface (Source: GitHub)

-Despite the name, the same flow can be used with other version control services, like GitLab.
+Despite its name, the same flow can be used with other version control services, such as GitLab.

 1.3 Trunk-Based Development (TBD)

-In reality, even in TBD, developers may create feature branches, but these should have a limited duration, of at most two days, as suggested by Paul Hammant in his TBD book (and also in this post):
+While developers may create feature branches in TBD, these should have a limited duration of no more than two days, as suggested by Paul Hammant in his TBD book (and also in this post):

 One key rule is the length of life of the branch before it gets merged and deleted.
 Simply put, the branch should only last a couple of days.
 Any longer than two days, and there is a risk of the branch becoming a long-lived feature branch (the antithesis of trunk-based development).

-To use TBD, there should be a comprehensive suite of unit and integration tests to avoid introducing bugs and regressions in the main branch.
-Moreover, by using TBD, it becomes easier to adopt practices such as Continuous Integration (CI) and Continuous Deployment (CD).
+To implement TBD effectively, there should be a comprehensive suite of unit and integration tests to avoid introducing bugs and regressions in the main branch.
+Additionally, TBD facilitates the adoption of practices such as Continuous Integration (CI) and Continuous Deployment (CD).

-In Chapter 10 of the book, we provide a more detailed description of TBD and also explain the feature flags mechanism, which is used to prevent incomplete feature implementations from going into production.
+For a more detailed description of TBD and an explanation of the feature flags mechanism, which is used to prevent incomplete feature implementations from going into production, refer to Chapter 10 of the book.